01builders/nova/appd/README.md

 The current alternative to `nova` is [`cosmovisor`](https://docs.cosmos.network/main/build/tooling/cosmovisor).

-`Cosmovisor`, simplifies the upgrade process by automatically switching the whole binary at the upgrade height.
-However node operators need, in addition, to download the new binary, add it to `cosmovisor`.
-Additionally, `cosmovisor` restart the whole binary, including the consensus layer, which can lead to P2P disruption and a longer downtime for the node operators.
+`Cosmovisor` simplifies the upgrade process by automatically switching the whole binary at the upgrade height.
+However, node operators need, in addition, to download the new binary and add it to `cosmovisor`.
+Additionally, `cosmovisor` restarts the whole binary, including the consensus layer, which can lead to P2P disruption and a longer downtime for the node operators.
 `Cosmovisor` is a great tool, but it is not the best solution for all chains. `Nova` is designed to be a more flexible and powerful solution for upgrading Cosmos SDK-based chains.